nikitavoloboev/data/math/logic/automated-theorem-proving/lean.md

 - [lean.nvim](https://github.com/Julian/lean.nvim) - Neovim support for the Lean theorem prover.
 - [Elements of Differential Geometry in Lean: A Report for Mathematicians (2021)](https://arxiv.org/abs/2108.00484)
 - [quote4](https://github.com/gebner/quote4) - Intuitive, type-safe expression quotations for Lean 4.
+- [leanprover-contrib](https://github.com/leanprover-contrib/leanprover-contrib) - Basic checkin/CI for Lean projects that are not part of mathlib.